tsionalemu42/airbnb-clone-project/README.md

 **5. Payment Processing**
 Handles secure payment transactions for bookings.
 Supports multiple payment methods such as credit cards and PayPal.
 This ensures smooth financial transactions between guests and hosts.
+## API Security

+**1. Authentication**
+All users will authenticate via secure login, using hashed passwords and JSON Web Tokens (JWTs).
+Authentication ensures that only legitimate users can access their accounts.

+**2. Authorization**
+Role-based access control (RBAC) will restrict users to actions allowed for their role (guest, host, admin).
+This prevents unauthorized access to sensitive data and operations.

+**3. Rate Limiting**
+API requests will be monitored and limited to prevent abuse and denial-of-service attacks.
+Rate limiting ensures the system remains stable and available to all users.

+**4. Data Protection**
+Sensitive data such as passwords and payment information will be encrypted both at rest and in transit.
+This protects user information from breaches or interception.

+**5. Secure Payment Handling**
+Payments will be processed through secure payment gateways using HTTPS and tokenized transactions.
+This ensures financial data remains safe and prevents fraud.